WWE: Paige Rips Critic For ‘Chunky Thighs’ Reference Directed At Florence Pugh

 Over the weekend, a British film critic reviewing the film Fighting With My Family made a strange reference to the “chunky thighs” of the film’s star, Florence Pugh.
 In the film, Pugh starred as Paige, the WWE star.

-Once the review, written by critic Charlotte O’Sullivan in The Evening Standard, was published, Pugh almost immediately responded on Twitter, stating that she hoped people who see the film have a greater takeway than “the circumference of my hams.”
+Once the review, written by critic Charlotte O’Sullivan in The Evening Standard, was published, Pugh almost immediately responded on Twitter, stating that she hoped people who see the film have a greater takeaway than “the circumference of my hams.”

 Now, Paige herself has responded to the review.